Breaking the chain: The scars and the transformation of DeeDee the dog

 There's a thick scar on DeeDee the dog's neck from when she was left on a tangled tether at a Hawke's Bay property for two weeks.

 It will never disappear.
-But the care she's getting from her new owner Olivia Platt is helping the Shar-Pei cross start a new, happier life.
+But the care she's getting from her new owner Olivia Platt is helping the share pei cross start a new, happier life.

 The SPCA says DeeDee is one of the lucky ones.
 Thousands of New Zealand dogs spend their lives chained up in backyards or kept in confined spaces, day and night, they say.